Aviation Centre of Excellence

-The Aviation Centre of Excellence(ACE), is the aviation department facility for Confederation College The building consists of two hangars, classrooms, shops, labs, and offices for the three aviation programs available at the School of Aviation.
+The Aviation Centre of Excellence (ACE) is the aviation department facility for Confederation College.
+The building consists of two hangars, classrooms, shops, labs, and offices for the three aviation programs available at the School of Aviation.

 Origin

-In the late 1990s, Confederation College relocated its programs for Flight Management, Aircraft Maintenance, and Aerospace Manufacturing in one larger facility where students would have new equipment and facilities.
+In the late 1990s, Confederation College relocated its programs for Flight Management, Aircraft Maintenance, and Aerospace Manufacturing to one larger building where students would have new equipment and facilities.

-Derek Burney, was the CEO and President of CAE.

 Air Canada donated one of its retired Douglas DC-9-32 aircraft (C-FTLT) which arrived for the grand opening celebrations.
 The aircraft landed with Confederation College emblems in addition to the Air Canada tail paint.
 The aircraft would later be painted in classic Air Canada colours for a movie shoot.
-The aircraft eventually fell into disrepair and neglect, and would be scrapped in 2022.
+The aircraft eventually fell into disrepair, and would be scrapped in 2022.
 During the scrapping process, part of the aircraft caught fire, necessitating the response of airport fire trucks.
-One engine went to the school’s maintenance program, while various signage, instruments, and small pieces of the fuselage were claimed by staff and students.
+One engine went to the school's maintenance program, while various signage, instruments, and small pieces of the fuselage were claimed by staff and students.

 Construction of ACE began in 2002, and the building was completed in time for 2003 classes.

+Previously, the college provided float ratings and Group 3 instrument ratings.
+Now, students graduate with only a Private and Commercial license.

 Confederation College Aviation Centre of Excellence has been voted as the "Best Aviation College" in a poll by Aviation Canada.

 Location

 The Aviation Centre of Excellence is located at Thunder Bay International Airport, the third-busiest airport in the province of Ontario.
-The structure is located on the north side of runway 25 and adjacent to the Ornge Hangar.
+The structure, located on the north side of runway 25, is adjacent to the Ornge Hangar.
 The centre has an apron and taxiway to the runway.